USS Vincennes (CL-64): Operations off Japan & Okinawa, 1945

-End of the war & post-war
+End of the war and post-war

 Vincennes fired her final salvoes on 16 June and then headed for the United States for a much-needed overhaul.
 Sailing via Pearl Harbor, Vincennes reached Mare Island Navy Yard on 8 July and remained there until the availability was completed in late August.

 Vincennes under tow to be sunk as a target ship, in October 1969.

 During that time, the war in the Pacific had drawn to a close with a battered but defiant Japan surrendering in mid-August.
 After her post-repair trials, Vincennes had shifted to San Diego on 29 August to commence her post-repair shakedown and refresher training in the waters off San Clemente Island.

 Vincennes then participated in Operation Magic Carpet following her refresher training, sailing between Pearl Harbor and the west coast as a transport for returning sailors and Marines.
 She continued her "Magic Carpet" assignment by sailing for the South Pacific that autumn, reaching Noumea, New Caledonia, to become the flagship for Rear Admiral Paul Hendren, Commander, South Pacific Area Force.
 On 25 October, the ship got underway to take Rear Admiral Hendren on an inspection tour of facilities at Guadalcanal; in the Russells; at Tulagi; at Espiritu Santo; and Efate, returning to Nouméa on 5 November.
 During the course of that brief voyage, the ship passed near the spot where her namesake had gone down that furious night of combat on 8 and 9 August 1942 in the Battle of Savo Island.

 Vincennes subsequently made two trips to New Zealand waters before returning home with 300 veterans embarked as passengers.
 Discharging them at San Francisco upon her arrival on 23 March 1946, the light cruiser sped to Mare Island where workmen soon commenced deactivating the ship.